• Home

 grouping-by-proximity

-The distance between the elements in a graphic or user interface affects how we perceive and interpret it.
-We see parts that are close together as one unit and parts that are distant from each other as separate and unrelated.
-We then assume that visually grouped elements are associated.
-In this graph on the left, we perceive the bars clustered together as a group.
-A corollary of this principle is that unintended associations and relationships can occur by placing elements too close together.
+The distance between the elements in a graphic or user interface affects how we interpret it.
+We see elements that are close together as one unit, and those farther apart as separate and unrelated.
+As a result, we assume that grouped elements are associated.
+In the graph on the left, each set of clustered bars forms a single group.
+A corollary of this principle is that unintended associations can arise when elements are placed too close together.

 Grouping by Similarity

-We tend to see elements that are similar in size, color, shape, orientation, brightness and movement as one group.
-This is an effective way to show the association of objects and data are associated in charts, diagrams and maps.
+We tend to see elements that share common properties like size, color, shape, orientation, brightness, and movement as one group.
+This is an effective way to show how objects and data are associated in charts, diagrams, and maps.
 In this map, we perceive the countries in blue as a visual group, indicating they are related in some way.

 grouping-by-similarity